1. Home

 7. Where to find a surveyor

-A HomeBuyers Survey/Report (otherwise known as the Level 2 RICS Survey) is a survey to find and document any problems in a property that could cause damage and need future repairs, such as damp or subsidence.
-A HomeBuyers Survey is carried out on homes that are in a reasonable condition and only checks for easily visible problems.
+A Level 2 Homebuyers Survey finds and documents any problems in a property that could cause damage and identifies areas that may need future repairs.
+Reports might find issues such as damp or subsidence.
+The survey is carried out on homes that are in a reasonable condition and only check for visible problems.

 • Background information on the property and location